owlsecco/techwit2/exampleSite/content/blog/building-the-techwit-ke-magazine.md

 ### Framework: Hugo

-It is static site generator built on Go.
+It is a static site generator built on Go.

 We chose it because of it's fast build time, built on Go, no server side rendering, easy to understand docs, great for blogs, suitable for large websites and finally because it has a great community.